+Site Floorspace

-Site Floorspace 1.
-Land at Oxford Street, Mountain Ash 950m 2 net 2.
-Strategic Site 5: Land South of Hirwaun 2,000m 2 net
+1. Land at Oxford Street, Mountain Ash 950m2

+2. Strategic Site 5: Land South of Hirwaun 2,000m2

-- 6.74 Policy NSA 17 proposes the construction of 2,950m2 net of new retail floor space within the Northern Strategy Area over the plan period.
-The provision will comprise a combination of convenience (food) and comparison (non-food) provision.
-The sites have been selected specifically to support the Principal Towns and Key Settlements and to ensure the provision of modern and accessible retail facilities in the Northern Strategy Area. - 6.75 Proposals for the development of the Strategic Sites are contained in policies NSA 4 to NSA 8.
+- 6.74.
+Policy NSA 17 proposes the construction of 2,950m2 of new retail floorspace within the Northern Strategy Area over the plan period.
+The provision will comprise a combination of convenience (food) and comparison (non food) provision.
+The sites have been selected specifically to support the principal towns and key settlements and to ensure the provision of modern and accessible retail facilities in the Northern Strategy Area. - 6.75.
+Proposals for the development of the Strategic Sites are contained in policies NSA 4 to NSA 8.
 Details of the non-Strategic Sites are contained in Appendix 1.